eloylp/goomerang/README.md

 ## Status

-This project it's still a proof of concept.
-It has none or very few production experience.
+This project is still a proof of concept.
+It has none or very little production experience.
 Maintainers of the project reserve the right of breaking the public API.

 ## Motivation